 The committee engaged many different stakeholders and units, and there are many faculty in Law, City and Regional Planning, and the ILR School (as well as in other units) with policy expertise who may wish to affiliate with a new policy entity.
 Because this new entity is envisioned to be cross-campus, one of the main tasks after an option is chosen will be to establish relationships with relevant units and faculty over a period of years.

-How do social scientists elsewhere on campus fit into the super-department plans?
-For example, there are psychologists on campus who are not part of the HD or PSYCH departments or sociologists or economists in similar positions—would they be part of the new super-department and will they be part of the planning for any new entity?
+How do social scientists elsewhere on campus fit into the multi-college department plans?
+For example, there are psychologists on campus who are not part of the HD or PSYCH departments or sociologists or economists in similar positions—would they be part of the new multi-college department and will they be part of the planning for any new entity?

-The super-department units under consideration currently were selected for two reasons.
+The multi-college department units under consideration currently were selected for two reasons.
 First, the relevant units hold the highest number of faculty within each disciplinary space.
 Second, in each case, these units have tended to coordinate better around faculty hiring, graduate student training and recruitment, undergraduate curricula, and scholarship.
-For these reasons, the conversations have focused on these units, but there are by no means barriers for other faculty across campus to consider joining these super-departments.
+For these reasons, the conversations have focused on these units, but there are by no means barriers for other faculty across campus to consider joining these multi-college departments.
 These conversations would have to be prompted by those faculty in consultation with the leadership of the relevant units.